 Research Fellow, University of the West Indies, Kingston, Jamaica, Summer 1994.

-My community service including working as a volunteer for Habitat for Humanity, coaching youth soccer and developing promotional materials for local Mississippi Delta blues artists.
+My community service includes working as a volunteer for Habitat for Humanity, coaching youth soccer and developing promotional materials for local Mississippi Delta blues artists.

 Organizations, Boards and Memberships